 As well as running this specialist update course Verner Wheelock has reviewed all its other courses to ensure that they are in line with BRC Issue 7.

-The next BRC Issue 7 Update course takes place on Thursday 2nd July.
-To book your place, please click here or call 01756 700802 and speak to one of the team.
+Book your place on our BRCGS courses or call 01756 700802 and speak to one of the team.
 Alternatively, ask for a quote for an in-house course at your own premises.